vagusX/html-imports-loader/readme.md

   }
 ```

-With the config `emitFile` you can get a vulcanized html modules.
+With the config `emitFile:true` you can get a vulcanized html modules.

+### Use it in ReactJS

+We now support React 💪💪💪

 ## Todos
 * User config for vulcanize
-* Emit as a React/Vue/Ng Component
+* Emit as a Vue/Ng Component

 [![JavaScript Style Guide](https://cdn.rawgit.com/feross/standard/master/badge.svg)](https://github.com/feross/standard)